JasminATan/course_advanced_dbt/README.md

 ### Week 3
 - Task 1: Redundant tests removed from the source yaml if it is covered by staging or further upstream
 - Task 2: Custom generic test added to address test events
 - Task 3: unit testing of rpt_mrr.
-The seed files were not pushed to github as they were too large (kept in the local repo only)
+A sample of input and output seed files used